 Kep beach is tiny and not overly pretty.
 On the positive, even though it’s small I never saw it even close to being full.

-Unless heading to/from Vietnam I would give it a miss: Your time will be better spent elsewhere in the beautiful country of Cambodia.
+Unless heading to/from Vietnam I would give it a miss: Your time will be better spent elsewhere in the beautiful country of Cambodia, like Siem Reap.

 Order your crabs with a lot of seasoning, or just don’t get them.
 When eaten fresh they a very off flavor and taste to them probably from living in the water near the town.